codercreative/article-preview-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
 - Mobile-first workflow

 ### What I learned / Issues

-In general, the issue of making the overlay fit on all screen sizes was the biggest challenge for me.
+The biggest hurdle for me in this challenge wasn't so much the JavaScript -- but rather making the overlay fit on all screen sizes.

-To achieve the overlap effect of the sub-container over the dresser image on larger screens, I utilized z-index in combination with flexbox properties.
-This approach allowed me to visually layer the elements while maintaining responsiveness and ensuring a clean layout across different screen sizes.
+I tried to achieve an overlap effect of the sub-container over the dresser image on larger screens.

 ```css
 @media (min-width: 1024px) {